+Inclusion of specific matters related to the protection of women's and girl's rights in the basic education of armed forces.
+X Availability of specialised in-service training for armed forces personnel on the protection of women's and girl's rights.
+X Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions.
+X Plans to address and gather information from local women's populations in areas at risk of conflicts.
+X Mechanisms to monitor and evaluate the implementation of gender mainstreaming into operations X Feedback mechanisms: - from operations to chiefs of defence or military planners - between forces leading multi-national missions and forces providing personnel to such missions X х Other related information, clarification or details to share: Andorra do not have army.
 Availability of specialised in-service training for armed forces personnel on the protection of women's and girl's rights.
-X Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions. x Plans to address and gather information from local women's populations in areas at risk of conflicts. х Mechanisms to monitor and evaluate the implementation of gender mainstreaming into operations х Feedback mechanisms: - from operations to chiefs of defence or military planners - between forces leading multi-national missions and forces providing personnel to such missions х Membership of a regional network or leadership network such as the WPS Chiefs of Defence Network х Other related information, clarification or details to share: Andorra do not have army.
 Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions.
 Plans to address and gather information from local women's populations in areas at risk of conflicts.
 Mechanisms to monitor and evaluate the implementation of gender mainstreaming into operations Feedback mechanisms: - from operations to chiefs of defence or military planners - between forces leading multi-national missions and forces providing personnel to such missions Membership of a regional network or leadership network such as the WPS Chiefs of Defence Network Other related information, clarification or details to share: